Age-structured hydrodynamics of ensembles of anomalously diffusing particles with renewal resetting: Model B

 where we again treat $\tau$ as time.
 With these conditions, Eq.~(\ref{steadyeqB}) describes an effective nonstationary (in time $\tau$) diffusion flux, created by an instantaneous release of mass at $x=0$, to the absorbing boundaries at $x=\pm L$, where the parameter $L$ is a priori unknown.
 This problem can be easily solved by introducing a ``stretched time" $\tau^{2H}$ and expanding the solution over the eigenmodes $\sim \cos\left[(2m+1)\pi x /2L\right]$.
 The resulting age-structured steady-state solution reads

 and $0$ for $|x|>L$.
 Figure \ref{comparisonB} compares this result with our simulations.
-A distinct feature of model B is that at $\tau=0$ the age-structured density vanishes identically for all $0<|x|<L$.
-This happens because all newly reset particles are placed at the origin.
+At $\tau=0$ the age-structured density vanishes identically for all $0<|x|<L$, because all newly reset particles are placed at the origin.
+At a given $0<|x|<L$, the density (\ref{nsB}) as a function of $\tau$ rises from zero, peaks at a finite $\tau^*$, and then decays.
+Unlike in model A, here there is no effective particle loss in the bulk.
+As a result, the peak value of $n_s$ increases with $H$ -- in contrast to model~A (compare Figs.~\ref{comparisonB} and~\ref{comparisonA}).

 The normalized particle density is obtained by integrating Eq.~(\ref{nsB}) over the age variable $\tau$:

 What is left is to determine $L=L(H)$ from the conservation law, see Eq.~(\ref{consB}), and we obtain